Call4Cloud | MMP-C | Autopilot | Device Preparation

 LAPS Password retrieval, Remote Syncing the device, On-demand Pro active Remediations, EPM Support Approved (MMPC Channel), and also Device Query it is becoming obvious why Microsoft added a queue to the flow.

-If we perform multiple remote actions at the same time, the Omadmclient would start going crazy.
-When you perform a remote action, it would kick off the sync.
-You don’t want to have the device checking in to the service on each remote action.
+If we perform multiple remote actions at the same time, the Omadmclient will start going crazy.
+When you perform a remote action, it kicks off the sync.
+You don’t want the device checking in to the service on each remote action.
 When you hammer the service, they will throttle you!

 Leave a Reply